thousandbrainsproject/tbp.monty/rfcs/0000_hypotheses_resampling.md

 ## The Resampling Procedure

-1) For every object, at every new step, get initial hypotheses based on the observed pose.
-2) Calculate the needed hypotheses counts to be sampled based on the defined parameters as shown [here](#The-Resampling-Count-Calculation).
+1) Calculate the needed hypotheses counts to be sampled based on the defined parameters as shown [here](#The-Resampling-Count-Calculation).
-3) Sample `needed_old_sampled_hyp` from the existing hypotheses based on highest evidence slope.
+2) Select `needed_old_sampled_hyp` from the existing hypotheses based on highest evidence slope.
 We will keep these old hypotheses and remove the rest.
-4) Uniformly sample `needed_new_informed_hyp` from the new informed hypotheses.
+3) Uniformly sample `needed_new_informed_hyp` from the new informed hypotheses based on the observed pose.
 We will add these new hypotheses.
-5) Sample `needed_new_reinforced_hyp` from the existing hypotheses distribution of highest evidence slope.
+4) Sample `needed_new_reinforced_hyp` from the existing hypotheses distribution of highest evidence slope.
 These sampled hypotheses should be "close" to the most likely hypotheses.

 ## High Level Code Changes